 4. Bland Food is Good

-Normal dog food will only upset his stomach further.
+Since normal dog food will only upset his stomach further, it can be tricky to know what to give to a vomiting dog to eat.
 Once your dog has stopped vomiting for 12 hours, feed your dog a homemade bland diet in small amounts for several days to gradually reintroduce food.
 According to the American Kennel Club, simple, bland foods after a fast can help normalize stool consistency.

 Make your dog a batch of rice, white chicken meat with the skin removed, and cottage cheese.
 You can also use plain hamburger meat that has been boiled and drained from fat.
 Initially feed your dog small amounts of this bland food and once 4 hours has passed without vomiting, then you can give your dog a little more.
 The hope is that eventually, your dog will be back to eating his normal meal size.